George Dvorsky's article about How to Build a Dyson Sphere was absolutely fascinating and I feel the concept deserves much further exploration.

 One might argue that it's an otherwise useless planet, a burning chunk of iron and rock with no desirable real estate or even aesthetic value.
 But does that make it Ok to take it apart for spares?

 What will future generations think about dismantling the planet Mercury?
-They will probably be a lot more conscious about the implications of such vast resource exploitation, given that they will be growing up in a world full of pollution and big empty holes where coal and precious metals used to be.
+They will probably be a lot more conscious about the implications of such vast resource exploitation, given that they may be growing up in a world devastated by it.

 Mercury of course raises another issue that may throw a spanner in the works, that of legal rights.
 Who owns Mercury?
 Does anyone?
 Even if someone did own it - this might not stop someone who has the facilities to get there from taking it from someone who can't.